Dripify vs Apollo Comparison

 Dripify offers no intent data.
 Campaigns run on the lists you build, with no signal about whether prospects are evaluating solutions.
 You're prospecting blind to timing.

 Apollo includes intent data on all plans, covering over 1,600 topics via a partnership with LeadSift, with a claimed 98% accuracy rate and weekly refreshes.
 This is a real advantage over Dripify and over competitors that charge separately for intent signals.
 For teams new to intent data, having it bundled without an add-on fee makes it easier to start prioritizing outreach by buyer readiness.
+The intent layer is third-party sourced rather than proprietary, which is worth understanding before you commit to it as a core prioritization signal.

 LinkedIn automation: Dripify's depth vs. Apollo and ZoomInfo's breadth